riceissa/ea-forum-reader/tutorial/README.md

    Here is what it looks like for the comment output type.
-In the image, I have already clicked on `SingleCommentInput` so you can see `selector` under the "Documentation Explorer" column.
+In the image, I have already clicked on `SingleCommentInput` so you can see `selector` under the documentation (rightmost) column.

    ![](comment-SingleCommentInput.png)

-   Here is what it looks like for the comment output type.
-Again, in this image, I have already clicked on `MultiCommentInput` so you can see `terms` under the "Documentation Explorer" column.
+   Here is what it looks like for the comments output type.
+Again, in this image, I have already clicked on `MultiCommentInput` so you can see `terms` under the documentation (rightmost) column.

    ![](comments-MultiCommentInput.png)